+History ~

-History ~ Incorporated under the " Saskatchewan Applied Science Technologists and Technicians (SASTT) Act " proclaimed in 1998.
+Incorporated under the "Saskatchewan Applied Science Technologists and Technicians (SASTT) Act" proclaimed in 1998.
 Originally established in 1965 as the Society of Engineering Technologists and Technicians by technologists and technicians working in the fields of applied science / engineering technology.
 In 2018 the business name of Technology Professionals Saskatchewan (TPS) was implemented.
 Today TPS provides professional registration to technologists and technicians working in the applied science engineering technologies.

-Mission Statement ~ "To serve the public, and protect the environment by promoting the integrity of applied science / engineering technology professionals through a registration process of technical proficiency and a code of ethical conduct for its practitioners."
-Governance and Management ~ TPS is the only licensing body in the Province of Saskatchewan that establishes criteria for admission into the applied science / engineering technology professions.
+Mission Statement ~

+"To serve the public, and protect the environment by promoting the integrity of applied science / engineering technology professionals through a registration process of technical proficiency and a code of ethical conduct for its practitioners."

+Governance and Management ~

+TPS is the only licensing body in the Province of Saskatchewan that establishes criteria for admission into the applied science / engineering technology professions.
 TPS evaluates the academic and experiential qualifications of individuals who apply for registration, and issues professional designations accordingly, and disciplines registrants who do not abide by the professional Code of Ethics and Practice Guidelines.
 The Board of Directors are elected by registrants.
 The Board appoints an Executive Director / Registrar pursuant to the Act to manage Association affairs and registration respectively.

-Professional Registration ~ Professional designations granted under the "SASTT Act" include Applied Science Technologist (A.Sc.T.), and Certified Technician (C.Tech.).
+Professional Registration ~

+Professional designations granted under the "SASTT Act" include Applied Science Technologist (A.Sc.T.), and Certified Technician (C.Tech.).
+In September 2024 the Saskatchewan Ministry granted approval to amend the TPS Regulatory Bylaws to allow use of the Professional Technologist (P.Tech. or PTech) designation to replace the A.Sc.T. designation.
 Requirements include academic qualifications either as a technologist or a technician plus a minimum of two years progressive, technical experience.
 Applicants must complete a Professional Practice and Ethics Examination, and other requirements set by the Registration / Examination Board.

-Associate and Students are other categories of registration.
-Professional Recognition and Practice ~ The "SASTT Act" provides for the professional registration of technologists and technicians, requires that registrants adhere to a Code of Ethics and Practice Guidelines, provides a disciplinary mechanism to deal with breaches of the Code, and protects the titles and the professional designations of Applied Science Technologist (A.Sc.T.), and Certified Technician (C.Tech.).
-Professional Liability ~ TPS facilitates professional liability insurance for registrants and technical specialists in private practice, industry, and government.
+Associate and Students are other categories of registration / enrollment.

+Professional Recognition and Practice ~

+The "SASTT Act" provides for the professional registration of technologists and technicians, requires that registrants adhere to a Code of Ethics and Practice Guidelines, provides a disciplinary mechanism to deal with breaches of the Code, and protects the titles and the TPS professional designations.

+Professional Liability ~

+TPS facilitates professional liability insurance for registrants and technical specialists in private practice, industry, and government.